ronilaukkarinen/pianobar-macos/README.md

 - Displays currently playing album art in notification
 - Scrobbles playing songs to Last.fm in real time and permanently when played 50% of the song
 - Displays info about changing stations, displays station name in notification
-- Mac OS X Media keys support
+- macOS Media keys support
 - Displays lyrics while playing from [LyricWiki](http://lyrics.wikia.com/)

 ## Requirements

-1. [terminal-notifier](https://github.com/julienXX/terminal-notifier) - Send User Notifications on Mac OS X 10.8 from the command-line.
+1. [terminal-notifier](https://github.com/julienXX/terminal-notifier) - Send User Notifications on macOS 10.8 and later from the command-line.
 2. [pylast](https://github.com/pylast/pylast) (**important:** You will need the latest version, install with `easy_install pylast`, not `pip`)
 3. [pianobar](https://github.com/PromyLOPh/pianobar) - pianobar is a free/open-source, console-based client for the personalized online radio Pandora.
 4. python (`brew install python`)